Aspari: Religion

 As per the data of census 2011, the majority of the population of Aspari follows Hinduism followed by Islam and Christianity.

 Transport

 Roads

 Aspari is well connected by road with cities like Kurnool, Adoni, Bellary, Hyderabad and Bengaluru.
 The SH 33 connects to Adoni, Pattikonda, Bengaluru, Mantralayam.
 The SH 27 connects to Alur, Bellary, Kurnool and Hyderabad.
 Aspari contains a four road junction leads to these cities.

-Aspari have two APSRTC bus stands one in four roads junction(Chowrasta) and other one is New bus stand.
+Aspari have two APSRTC bus stands one in four roads junction (Chowrasta) and other one is New bus stand.
 Another major road transport is private auto rickshaw's.

 Railways

 Aspari railway station (ASP) is 6 km away from village.
 The nearest railway stations from Aspari are Adoni (AD) 20 km and Guntakal Junction (GTL) 32 km.

+There is a stream in Pappula Doddi village in Aspari mandal.